mhdawson/micro-app-cloud-backup/README.md

 Each of the entries for uploadDirs has the following fields:

-* localdir - local directory containing the files to be uploaded
+* localdir - local directory containing the files to be uploaded.
-* localdirDone - directory to which files will be moved once they have been uploaded
+* localdirDone - directory to which files will be moved once they have been uploaded.
-* gdriveDir - google drive folder to which files will be transferred
+* gdriveDir - google drive folder to which files will be transferred.
-* schedule - schedule in cron format for times at which uploads will be scheduled
+* schedule - schedule in cron format for times at which uploads will be scheduled.

 Each of the entries for downloadDirs has the following fields:

-* gdriveDir - forlder on your google drive from which files will be downloaded
+* gdriveDir - folder on your google drive from which files will be downloaded.
-* localdir - local folder into which files will be downloaded
+* localdir - local folder into which files will be downloaded.
-* schedule - schedule in cron format for times at which downloads will be scheduled
+* schedule - schedule in cron format for times at which downloads will be scheduled.

 If required the key/certificate can be created using a command along these lines (if tls is "true"):